2017 SCIRWF August 12 and 13 Festival Program

 2.15 to 3.15: Dean O'Brien, Mr Yipadee or Deano as he’s known to his friends, is a number one best-selling children’s author (with Scholastic) and chart-topping musician.
 He’s been fortunate to work as a writer on a number of children's series from "Bob The Builder", "Thomas The Tank Engine", and also headlined the famous ‘Kidz Field’ at the Glastonbury Music Festival.
 Deano has spent the last few years touring with the presenters from CBeebies (the BBC’s children’s TV channel) and topped the bestseller's album and book charts in the UK and New Zealand.

-1pm to 2pm; Make Your Own Fairy House or Troll Cave - Samara Welbourne.
+1pm to 2pm: Make Your Own Fairy House or Troll Cave - Samara Welbourne.
 Teenage author and entrepreneur Samara will be presenting two workshops on building fairy houses and troll caves and children will be able to take their own fairy house or troll cave home.
 Each workshop will have a fee for materials with all proceeds going towards Samara's fundraising ventures where she is helping to build a library in a small village in Bali.
 Each workshop has a maximum number of 20 children.
 We ask parents to book and pay for the workshops by contacting Samara directly at firstname.lastname@example.org or pay on the day as children can take their fairy houses and troll caves home and this fee covers the cost of materials.

 *Poet's Corner, Jack Morgan Park, Coolum will feature open-to-the-public performances by Bazza the Bush Poet, TJ Macc (classic '70s and '80s acoustic songs) Barbara Brewster (rambunctious author, singer, clown and workshop host) and a host of other entertaining performers and storytellers.

 * Festival Artisan Alley – Quality Artisan and food stalls will be operating in Jack Morgan Park from 9am to 5pm on Saturday, August 12 and Sunday, August 13.
-To enquire about hosting an Artisan stall please contact the Festival office on 0435 877 617 or request an information kit and booking form by emailing email@example.com
+PLUS information stalls featuring Coolum & North Shore Coast Care, the Sunshine Coast branch of Surfriders Association, Development Watch, Take 3 for The Sea and more!
+We love and care for our environment!

 The SCIRWF Festival office opens at 8am on Saturday, August 12 in Coolum Civic Centre for Ticket Sales, Programs and a hearty welcome to Coolum!